petecarapetyan/webappwriter/docs/explore/index.md

 The "framework" or platform is a decades old idea to solve a decades old problem.
 The browser standard was immature, and the DOM - and even JS, a little bit, sucked.
 Enter the "framework" to solve the problem.

 Except, it wasn't a problem.
-It was a **set** of - ahem - _opportunities?_ Is that what you would call it?
-Different frameworks evolved, year after year, to address each one, in different ways.
+It was a **set** of - ahem - _opportunities?_ Is that the _positive_ spin?
+Different frameworks evolved, year after year, to address each opportunity, in different ways.
 Soon it became "I'm an Angular developer" or "I'm a React developer" or Drupal, or ....

 A framework included all that stuff that the language and the browser standard didn't have.
 So now we get to work as a tribe, be buddies, share an ecosystem - go [DX](https://medium.com/swlh/what-is-dx-developer-experience-401a0e44a9d9)!
 <img class="bordered" src="/_merged_assets/_static/images/cowboys.jpg" alt="cowboys" />

+That's why "better" isn't necessarily better.

+Abusing a racist metaphor from the American West - _"Cowboys and Indians"_ has made up movie plots, childhood games, and the like.
+Let's try it on for it's visceral impact:

-That's why "better" isn't better.
-If we use the now racist metaphor from the American westerns, of Cowboys and Indians as a movie plot or a childhood game, framework wars depend on keeping our guns loaded and sticking together.
-Framework growth depends on keeping the browser standard immature and JS and the DOM sucking.
-Thus, sticking with the framework's adaptations that we know, and code fast in.
+Framework wars depend on keeping our guns loaded and sticking together.
+Framework growth depends on keeping the browser standard immature and JS and the DOM sucky.
+We stick with the framework's adaptations that we know, and we code quickly, as a result.

 Cowboys and Indians may be out of date and even distasteful as a metaphor, but competition between frameworks is quite the contemporary reality.

-Speed and efficiency comes from knowing the lingo of our tribe, not the relative merits of the platform.
+Speed and efficiency comes from knowing the lingo of our "side", not always the relative merits of the development platform.
 That's an important distinction.

-So that's the first pattern we look for - providing whatever we need within a singular ecosystem.
-The rest of this story is about the unexpected disappearance of the problem that frameworks fix.
+So that's the first pattern we look to exploit - providing whatever we need within a singular ecosystem.
+The rest of this story is about the unexpected disappearance of the very problem that frameworks fix.

 ## But wait, there's more

 You might be eager to point out that _all is not Cowboys and Indians_ - sometimes it's Urban vs Rural, or even East vs West.
-Geographical, not tribal.
+Geographical, not so much tribal.

-Oh my!
+Hey!
+That's me!
 I spent decades coding almost everything exclusively on the back end, in Java servers.
 Or others did the same, in PHP or Python or Ruby.
 In this world, there was no client side code, or at least not much.
 We kinda like it, that way.

 I bring it up here only to illustrate a shared priority.
 If my first concern is about how to maintain a static approach to my work, rather than the better experience for my customer.

 <img class="bordered" src="/_merged_assets/_static/images/sea.jpg" alt="sea" />

-"Better" in this context does not include the objective of _"not having to learn client side, rather than server side processing"_.
+"Better" in this context **does not include the objective of** _"not having to learn client side, rather than server side processing"_.
 Nor does it include the popular convenience of _protecting developers from having to learn new HTML standards._ WebAppWriter is all about identifying the **better experience for the customer**, as a baseline.

 If that means I gotta learn something new, so be it.
 Too bad for me.
 Life goes on.